Aram Mp3: Early life

-Aram Sargsyan was born in Armenia's capital Yerevan.
+Aram Sargsyan was born on 5 April 1984 in Armenia's capital Yerevan.
 Ever since he was a child, he has been involved in a number of choirs and theatrical performances.
 He got a bachelor's degree in pharmacy at Yerevan State Medical University, from which he graduated in 2006.
-During his study at the YSMU, he played in the KVN comedy show, first among Armenian universities and later in the Armenian team Ararat in Moscow.
+During his studies at the YSMU, he played in the KVN comedy show, first among Armenian universities and later in the Armenian team Ararat in Moscow.

 Career

 2006–2012: Early beginnings

-In 2006, Aram joined several other comedians—largely unknown to the public—to form 32 Teeth (32 ատամ) comedy show.
-During his first years in 32 Atam he often performed humorous covers of popular songs earning the nickname "Aram Mp3", referring the common audio format MP3.
+In 2006, Aram joined several other comedians—largely unknown to the public—to form the 32 Teeth (32 ատամ) comedy show.
+During his first years in 32 Teeth, he often performed humorous covers of popular songs, earning the nickname "Aram Mp3", referring to the common audio format MP3.
 One of his colleagues, Vahagn Grigoryan, gave him that pseudonym.
-In 2007, he became the winner of Armenian First Channel's 2 Stars (2 աստղ) TV show.
+In 2007, he became the winner of Armenia 1's 2 Stars (2 աստղ) TV show.

 During this time Aram started to perform live in jazz and blues clubs, record songs and shoot music videos.
-Famous TV formats such as X-Factor, Armenian Idol, My Name Is..., Power Of 10 were hosted by him and brought him more fame.
-In 2010 Aram and his friends created the Vitamin Club (Վիտամին ակումբ) stand-up comedy TV show, which is broadcast by Shant TV every week.
-He has also hosted several shows in Armenia TV.
-In particular, he co-hosted the "Good Evening" program with Garik Papoyan.
+Famous TV formats such as X-Factor, Hay Superstar, My Name Is..., Power Of 10 were hosted by him and brought him more fame.
+In 2010, Aram and his friends created the Vitamin Club (Վիտամին ակումբ) stand-up comedy TV show, which was broadcast by Shant TV every week.
+He has also hosted several shows on Armenia TV.
+In particular, he co-hosted the Nice Evening program on Armenia 1 with Garik Papoyan.